Politics

 Key Arguments and Rulings

 Justice Abba-Aji, leading a seven-member panel of justices, clarified the distinction between treaties and conventions.
 “A treaty is an agreement between two or more countries requiring ratification, while conventions are broader agreements between multiple nations.
-Conventions, once agreed upon, can form the basis for legislation,” she stated.
+Conventions, once agreed upon, can form the basis for national legislation,” she stated.

 She further affirmed that the National Assembly is empowered to enact laws, such as the EFCC Act, which are binding across all states in the federation.
 “The EFCC Act does not conflict with the legislative powers of the states.
 It is a product of the National Assembly’s legitimate authority to address corruption and related issues,” Justice Abba-Aji explained.